Georgia Bulldogs football: Rivalries

 The Bulldogs have three main football rivals: Auburn, Florida, and Georgia Tech.
 All three rivalries were first contested over 100 years ago, though the series records are disputed in two cases.
 Georgia does not include two games from 1943 and 1944 against Georgia Tech (both UGA losses) in its reckoning of the series record, because Georgia's players were in World War II and Georgia Tech's players were not.
 Georgia also includes a game against one of the four predecessor institutions of the modern University of Florida in 1904 (a Georgia win) that national sportswriters and Florida's athletic association do not include.

 Georgia has long-standing football rivalries with other universities as well, with over 50 games against five additional teams.
 Georgia developed rivalries with the Tennessee Volunteers and South Carolina Gamecocks during divisional play in the SEC East from 1992 to 2023.
-In 2025, South Carolina, along with Floridia and Auburn, was named one of Georgia's annual conference opponents until at least 2029.
+In 2025, South Carolina, along with Florida and Auburn, was named one of Georgia's annual conference opponents until at least 2029.
 From 1944 to 1965, the Bulldogs played each season against the Alabama Crimson Tide.
 While the two bordering schools no longer play annually, they have faced off against each other in four SEC Championship Games and two College Football Playoff National Championships since 2010, bringing the once dormant rivalry back to prominence.

 Auburn

 Georgia's oldest and longest-running rivalry is the series with Auburn, which dates to 1892.
 As it is the oldest rivalry still contested between teams in the South, the series is referred to by both schools as the "Deep South's Oldest Rivalry".
-Although historically close (the series was tied as recently as the 2014 matchup), Georgia has won 17 out of the last 20 matchups, including the last eight, and leads the series 65–56–8 through the 2024 season.
+Although historically close (the series was tied as recently as the 2014 matchup), Georgia has won 17 out of the last 20 matchups, including the last eight, and leads the series 65–56–8 through the 2025 season.

 Clemson

 Although no longer contested annually, the series with Clemson dates to 1897.
 The two schools are separated by a mere 70 miles and played annually from 1962 to 1987.
 The rivalry took on national importance in the early 1980s, when both Georgia and Clemson won national titles and were consistently highly ranked.
 The rivalry is renewed on an intermittent basis, with the next matchup scheduled in 2029.
-Georgia leads the series 44–18–4 after the matchup in the 2024 season.
+Georgia leads the series 44–18–4 after the matchup in the 2025 season.

 Florida

 Played annually (except for two occasions) at the neutral-site of Jacksonville, Florida since 1933, the Georgia–Florida rivalry is known nationwide for its associated tailgating and pageantry, being referred to as "The World's Largest Outdoor Cocktail Party", although that name is no longer used officially.
 The Georgia–Florida rivalry annually carries importance in the SEC race as the two schools have combined for 23 appearances in the SEC Championship game.
-The series record is disputed, with Georgia claiming a lead of 57–44–2 through the 2024 season.
+The series record is disputed, with Georgia claiming a lead of 58–44–2 through the 2025 season (though Florida does not count their 1904 meetup, which Georgia won).